The Confident Eater

 Because what they have tried is either ineffectual or has some negative side-effects, like a lot of food wastage, they reduce or stop testing new things.
 This again is very common.

 3. Dropping foods.
-Going backwards rather than forwards is very common among either super selective eaters or children who have been uncomfortable about food for a long time.
+Going backwards rather than forwards is common among either super selective eaters or children who have been uncomfortable about food for a long time.

 Dropping foods is rarely discussed and yet makes sense.
 For children who are stuck with a limited diet, boredom is a big risk.
 Or sometimes a child has a less than great experience with a food so then avoids it.